-SEPA Direct Debit and iDeal is a payment method available to European stores that lets you directly debit your customers' bank accounts as a form of payment.
-This payment method works even if the accounts are with different banks, or you and your customer are located in separate countries.
+SEPA Direct Debit and iDEAL are payment methods available to European stores that let you directly debit your customers' bank accounts as a form of payment.
+These methods work even if the accounts are with different banks, or you and your customer are located in separate countries.

 - Recharge Checkout on Shopify

 - Recharge Checkout on BigCommerce

 If you are using the Shopify Checkout Integration, SEPA Direct Debit and iDEAL are not compatible.
 You must use one of Shopify's eligible subscription payment processors.

 - SEPA Direct Debit and iDEAL are currently in open beta and open to eligible merchants.
 To be eligible to use SEPA Direct Debit and iDEAL you must:

 - Have your store process orders in Euros.

 - Use Recharge Theme Engine, Recharge Customer Portal Themes, or have a headless customer portal implemented.

 - Use the Recharge Checkout on Shopify or the Recharge Checkout on BigCommerce

 - If you are using the Shopify Checkout Integration, SEPA Direct Debit and iDEAL are not compatible.
 You must have one of Shopify's eligible subscription payment processors enabled.